das-praktische-schreinerlein/Mat-CmdPrinting/README.md

 =====================

 # Desc
-A firefox-plugin that prints Urls to PDF direct from the commandline.
+A firefox-plugin that prints webpages as PDF direct from the commandline.
 It is customized for printing www.michas-ausflugstipps.de.

-Bases on cmdprinting from from O. Atsushi https://sites.google.com/site/torisugari/commandlineprint2 whose module was broken since firefox 4.X.
-Many Thanks to him for the idea and some of the code.
+Based on cmdprinting by O. Atsushi from https://sites.google.com/site/torisugari/commandlineprint2 whose module was broken since firefox 4.X.
+Many thanks to him for the idea and some of the code.

 # TODO for me
 - [ ] use and optimize it :-)
-- [ ] if plugin is activated sometimes firefox has layoutproblems
+- [ ] if plugin is activated sometimes firefox has layout problems

 # History and milestones
 - 2014